Tips Bulletin

 Can You Compost Newspaper?

 Can newspaper be composted?
 You may think that newspaper is unsuitable for composting since it has ink printing.
 Fortunately, today’s newspapers are printed with non-toxic ink and are safe for adding to the compost pile.
-However, some are not good choices for composting.
+You can compost tea bags and other thin paper products from your home.

 Newspaper Compost

-Is newspaper good for compost?
-Yes, it is.
+Can you compost newspaper?
+Yes, you can compost cardboard and paper products.
 Newspaper, office paper, recycled paper, corrugated cardboard, and other cardboard materials like toilet paper and paper towel rolls are fine for making into compost.

 However, not all newspapers and paper items are suitable for composting.
 Avoid putting colored newspaper, glossy paper, or a paper product that contains plastic, like junk mail, in the compost pile since they may contain heavy metals.